golden-egghead/jdbc-servlet/README.md

-# Welcome to Math Utility Repository
+# Welcome to Shopping Project
 ### You will find in this repository

 * Shopping Website by jdbc-servlet